 Community Health Education

-Education is valued both at the University of Rochester and within the Center for Community Health.
+Education is valued both at the University of Rochester and within the Center for Community Health & Prevention.
 We offer educational experiences to students at all levels of training, from undergrad, to doctoral students, to medical residents.
 Our goal is to give all students valuable experience in the world of community health, so that they may better use their skills and education to improve the health of their communities.